Political Corruption, Part 1

 This is a bipartisan problem, as both major parties are equally complicit.
 But, I don’t see either major party as villains, either.
 Both have been captured by a burgeoning political-industrial complex, to include consultants, pollsters, data analysts, fundraisers, major donors, special interest groups, think tanks, lobbyists, etc. Politics has become a huge business, and the two major parties are both culprits and victims.
 But, the real losers are average Americans.

-From Why Competition in the Politics Industry is Failing America:
+Again, from Why Competition in the Politics Industry is Failing America:

 “Customers in the politics industry can be divided into five major segments based on how they engage with the industry: partisan primary voters, special interests, donors, average voters, and non-voters.
 The parties prioritize the customers that most advance their interests through the two currencies of politics: votes, money, or both.
 The most powerful customers are partisan primary voters, special interests, and donors.
 Average voters and current non-voters, the majority of citizens, have little or no influence on policy or outcomes.
 The parties do pay some attention to the average voter in order to increase the turnout of their base, depress the turnout of the other side’s base, and capture “swing” voters.
 But since average voters have only two choices in most general elections, parties appeal to them on the margin.“

-And, I’m not saying there aren’t some differences between the Republican and Democratic parties.
+And, I’m not saying there aren’t differences between the Republican and Democratic parties.
 But, the differences seem increasingly minor, especially at the federal level.
 What were the two largest expansions of government into the healthcare industry since Medicare/Medicaid?
 Medicare Part D under W. Bush and a Republican Congress, and the Affordable Care Act under Obama and a Democratic Congress.
 Which of the two parties is consistently arguing against spending American lives and treasure on futile efforts at peace-making or regime change?
 Is either party blameless for our now $22 trillion national debt?
 I could go on, but I think you get my point.

 My political awakening took place during the Tea Party movement, when generally conservative and libertarian Americans became increasingly concerned about issues such as the size of our national debt.
 The Occupy Wall Street movement began a few years later, consisting of generally progressive Americans who expressed their distrust of our capitalist system, and especially the financial services industry.
 One group distrusted big government, while the other distrusted big business.